 - Once I submit the documents, how long will it take to finish my job?

 - What are the comparative advantages of producing my job on your duplicating devices versus producing them on your presses?

 Good question!
 We are a full service shop and offer a wide range of products and services.
-To see a full listing and description of what we can offer you, check out the Products & Services area in the Customer Service Section of our website.
+To see a full listing and description of what we can offer you, go to the Services menu on our website.

 We suggest you use one of our online estimate request forms, accessible around the clock.
 If you have specific questions, the best way to ensure that we get all the information necessary to do an accurate quote is to give us a call and talk with one of our customer service representatives.

 Cross channel, or multichannel, marketing utilizes several marketing channels to reach a target audience.
 Channels include signage, a web site, or direct personal communications by letter, email or text message.
 Using consistent messaging across several channels allows prospective consumers to receive communications in the manner they prefer, which helps marketing departments allocate resources to the channels that receive the best response.